All You Need To Know About North Macedonian Wine

 Pchinja-Osogovo

 The third and smallest wine region in Macedonia is Pchinja-Osogovo.
 It covers the eastern part of the country and accounts for less than 5% of the total wine production.
-This region includes the city of Skopje as well as, Kumanovo, Kriva Palanka, Berovo, Delcevo, Kratovo, and Pehcevo.
-However, don’t let the numbers fool you; the cities in this region, especially Skopje (the capital), have some of the most modern wineries in the country, and some of the wines that were produced in these wineries are on pair with the wines in the Tikves region.
+This region includes the city of Skopje as well as Kumanovo, Kriva Palanka, Berovo, Delcevo, Kratovo, and Pehcevo.
+However, don’t let the numbers fool you; the cities in this region, especially Skopje (the capital), have some of the most modern wineries in the country, and some of the wines that were produced in these wineries are paired with the wines in the Tikves region.
 Some of the best wines coming from the Pchinja-Osogovo region are Mugra, Kuvin Cuvee, Makedonski Junak, Pinot Grigio, Temjanika, Markov Manastir, Stobi, and Sun City Rose.

 Macedonian Wineries